-Original articles / Online first
+Original articles / Version of Record

 Marek Stopa, Katarzyna Zięba, Anna Tofilska, Grzegorz Bilo, Marek Rajzer, Agnieszka Olszanecka